c0pperdragon/Amiga-Digital-Video/README.md

 [Step by step installation instructions](installation/README.md)

-There is also a nice Youtube video series showing the installation process in more detail: https://www.youtube.com/user/brostenen
+There is also a nice Youtube video series from a user showing the installation process in more detail: https://www.youtube.com/user/brostenen

 ## Compatibility